Climbing

 Outside rock climbing

-Adaptive climbing equipment:
+Adaptive climbing equipment

 Wheelchair challenge course

-Mobile climbing wall
+Adjustable climbing wall

 Wheelchair abseil slab

-Climbing FAQ's
+Climbing FAQs

 Take a look at our most frequently asked questions.